Nic5472K/ScientificData2021_HealthGym/A003_HIV/README.md

 ###===###
 Latest News:
-1) Our synthetic HIV dataset, and its associated codes, will be made available soon.
+1) Our synthetic HIV dataset is made available.
+2) Its associated codes, will be made available soon.

 ###===###
-Date updated: 14th of March, 2022 "eji u.4tp6"
+Date updated: 18th of March, 2022 "eji u.4tp6"